dgwarlug47/notes2/content/blog/Arts/Performing arts/Music/Indie/Ok Computer/radiohead.md

 Thom Yorke quote
 - Karma is important.
 The idea that something like karma exists makes me happy.
 It makes me smile.
 “Karma Police” is dedicated to everyone who works for a big firm.
 It’s a song against bosses
-- [MYTAKE] For me this song is about hope, because it could mean that finally the people that created the OK COMPUTER society will be punished
+- [MYTAKE] For me this song is about hope, because it could mean that finally the people that created the OK COMPUTER society will be punished.
+But tha's a personal interpretation.
+- [MYTAKE] Thom Yorke himself said that this song is about coroporate life: “It’s for someone who has to work for a large company… This is a song against bosses.
+Fuck the middle-management!”

 ### Lyrics